acmdas/das_fieldstones/morefieldstones2020.md

 # More Fieldstones 2020
 [Home](./index.html)

+## The Rich
+Monday, 28 December 2020

+“It is really not so repulsive to see the poor asking for money as to see the rich asking for more money.”—G.K.
+Chesterton

+“For the whole modern world is absolutely based on the assumption, not that the rich are necessary (which is tenable), but that the rich are trustworthy, which (for a Christian) is not tenable.
+You will hear everlastingly, in all discussions about newspapers, companies, aristocracies, or party politics, this argument that the rich man cannot be bribed.
+The fact is, of course, that the rich man is bribed; he has been bribed already.
+That is why he is a rich man.—G.K.
+Chesterton

 ## Miracles
+Wednesday, 23 December 2020

 “There are two ways to live your life.
 On is as though nothing is a miracle.
 The other is as if everything is.”—Albert Einstein